HMS Electra (H27): Survivors

 That night, about 0235hrs. in the morning of 28 February, 54 survivors of the 173 men on board were picked up by the United States submarine S-38, and were taken to Surabaya.
 When the submarine surfaced in the middle of the survivors, they were not sure if it was friendly or enemy.
 One of the survivors recognised the submarine as being friendly because it had an 'Admiralty' type anchor; and at that time, only United States submarines still had this type of anchor.
-One of the survivors died on the submarine on the way.
-After treatment in a Dutch hospital, 42 survivors were taken to Australia by the inter-island steamer Verspeck, where they arrived on 10 March.
-One more survivor died at the hospital, and 10 others in critical condition were left at the hospital.
+One of the survivors died on the submarine on the way, Leading Seaman Frederick Arthur Castle.
+After treatment in a Dutch hospital, 42 survivors were taken to Australia by the inter-island steamer General Verspijck, manned by the survivors, where they arrived on 10 March.
+One more survivor died at the hospital in Surabaya, and 10 others in critical condition were left at the hospital becoming Japanese POW's.
+3 died in captivity, Stoker Sidney Thomas Eaglestone, Telegraphist Harry Lancelot Friend and Leading Seaman Charles Henry Palmer.

+4 days after the sinking a Japanese destroyer picked up another 6 survivors, of an original 19 on, or trying to hang on to another raft.
+They became POW's, with 4 dying in captivity, Stoker Petty Officer Joseph Edward Davies, Able Seaman Thomas Joseph Hughes, Able Seaman James George Ernest Peacefull and Chief Petty Officer Engine Room Artificer Samuel Robert Roy Wood.
+Only 2 survived the war, Lieutenant Stewart Alexander Cruden and Able Seaman Everitt Albert "Eddie" Skerritt.